 Researchers debate that the outcome of the survey is greatly influenced by genetics.
 Human beings are creatures which are not meant to be idle couch potatoes but at the same time, are not to fatigue ourselves beyond a point.
 This is why regular, simple exercises like treadmill, maintained over a prolonged duration would be greatly beneficial.

 To answer the question, would it work for all, is difficult as everyone’s physical and genetic make-up is variable.
 Not everyone may see the same results and some may not see any results at all.
 Also, each case of infertility is different from the other.
-There are varieties of infertility that cannot be corrected merely through exercises.
+There are varieties of infertility that cannot be corrected merely through Physical exercise and fertility.
 They may require surgical or medical therapies and even hormone therapies to lead a fertile life.
 Some others may also have permanent deficiencies which cannot be treated.
 It is important to understand the problem one has so that the best-suited treatment plan can be chalked out.
 It is also very important to understand that exercise is not a treatment but simply an adjunct to improve fertility.
-Someone with absolute infertility will not benefit sexually by physical exercise.
+Someone with absolute infertility will not benefit sexually by Physical exercise and fertility.

 As we saw from the researches conducted, high intensity workouts may burn those extra calories, but if the main aim is to improve your fertility, you might want to stick to the moderately intense workouts for a reasonable duration.
 A short workout of cardio combined with weights would suffice the need.
 Some of the familiar workouts that seem to have a stronger positive impact on sperm count are:

 While exercising is one of the healthiest and natural ways to boost one’s fertility, there are many small changes that would make a difference in a man’s sex life.
 Some of those are: